salehfarshad/localGPT/README.md

 ## C++ Compiler

-If you encounter an error while building a wheel during the `pip install` process, you may need to install a C++ compiler on your computer.
+If you encount1er an error while building a wheel during the `pip install` process, you may need to install a C++ compiler on your computer.

 ### For Windows 10/11